markjprice/cs9dotnet5/errata.md

 If you find any mistakes in the fifth edition, C# 9 and .NET 5, or if you have suggestions for improvements, then please raise an issue in this repository or email me at markjprice (at) gmail.com.

+## Page 51 - Comparing double and decimal types

+In the book, I say that the `double` type has some special static members, including one named `Infinity`.
+This is wrong.
+There are two members named `PositiveInfinity` and `NegativeInfinity`.

+## Page 51 - Using Visual Studio Code workspaces

+The book says, "Visual Studio has a feature called workspaces that enables this."
+It should have said, "Visual Studio **Code** has a feature called workspaces that enables this."

 ## Page 53 - Storing dynamic types

 In the code example, I show assigning a `string` value to a dynamically-typed variable, as shown in the following code: